 “Amy and Lynette are both proven leaders.
 I am excited about the additional responsibility each will take on in their new leadership positions,” Shields said.
 “Our patients and our community will benefit from their knowledge, their leadership and most important their passion to help TMC continue to fill its role as Kansas City’s essential hospital.”

-Amy Peters, began her nursing career at TMC Hospital Hill in 1994.
+Amy Peters, began her nursing career at TMC Health Sciences District in 1994.
 She served in a variety of nursing and nurse management roles during her tenure.
 In 2008, Amy moved to TMC Lakewood and assumed the role of Associate Chief Nursing Officer – Lakewood.
 In 2013, when Shields was promoted to Chief Executive Officer, Peters was named TMC Lakewood Interim Chief Operating Officer.